This course focuses on the inverse problems and data assimilation.

 4) Acquire knowledge to perform the practical numerical inverse problems.

-inverse problems, iIll posed problems, regularization methods, singular value, decomposition, Tikhonov regularization, data assimilation, maximum liklihood estimation, Basian estimation.
+inverse problems, ill posed problems, regularization methods, singular value, decomposition, Tikhonov regularization, data assimilation, maximum likelihood estimation, Basian estimation.

 |✔ Specialist skills||Intercultural skills||Communication skills||✔ Critical thinking skills||✔ Practical and/or problem-solving skills|

 Students will get the experience of performing the computational exercises about practical inverse problem.